5 Mysterious Caves in Rishikesh: Best for Meditative Souls

 His Lifestyle

-Tat Wale Baba lived a simple life.
-He wore only a thin piece of fabric, no matter what the season.
+Tat Wale Baba lived very simple life.
+He wore only a thin piece of jute fabric, no matter what the season.
 When it rained or turned cold, he sometimes used a jute sackcloth for protection.
-This is how he earned the name Tat Wale, which means “one who wears sackcloth.”
+This is how he earned the name Tat Wale, which means “one who wears sackcloth of jute.”

 He looked much younger than his real age.
 Some people believed he was nearly 100 years old, even though his face seemed to belong to a man in his 30s.
 Pilgrims and visitors said they felt healed just by sitting near him or spending time in his presence.